 Healing and the Role of Prayer

 If you answered yes, you’re not alone.
-In fact, 62 percent of people use prayer as a form of complementary or alternative medicine, according to a 31,000-person survey conducted in 2004 by the National Center for Health Statistics and the National Center of Complementary and Alternative Medicine.
+In fact, 62 percent of people use prayer as a form of complementary or alternative medicine, according to a 31,000-person survey conducted by the National Center for Health Statistics and the National Center of Complementary and Alternative Medicine.
 And these numbers are on the rise.
-Praying about health dramatically increased among Americans over the past three decades, rising 36 percent between 1999 and 2007, according to a study published by the American Psychological Association.
+Praying about health dramatically increased among Americans over recent three decades, rising 36 percent between 1999 and 2007, according to a study published by the American Psychological Association.

 So what health benefits can prayer offer?
-You may already turn to prayer to find strength during difficult periods, but there is increasing evidence to suggest that prayer may also reduce stress, alleviate pain and ease the symptoms of some chronic health conditions.
+While you may already turn to prayer to find strength during difficult periods, there is increasing evidence to suggest that prayer may also reduce stress, alleviate pain, and ease the symptoms of some chronic health conditions.

 Intercessory prayer is used to describe prayer that is used as a means of communication with a spiritual being or the universe at large.
 But prayer can also be a form of meditation—a moment to sit quietly and reflect on your thoughts, known as contemplative prayer.
-While both forms have their benefits, the latter in particular has been shown to have a powerful effect on stress and anxiety, reducing levels of the stress hormone cortisol, lowering heart rate and improving mood.
-And in a 2010 study, participants who were asked to use prayer during a stressful situation logged lower blood pressure readings than those who did not pray.
+While both forms have their benefits, the latter in particular has been shown to have a powerful effect on stress and anxiety, reducing levels of the stress hormone cortisol, lowering heart rate, and improving mood.
+In one study, participants who were asked to use prayer during a stressful situation logged lower blood pressure readings than those who did not pray.

-For those who live with chronic pain, prayer has been shown to offer some relief, in the form of pain tolerance.
+For those who live with chronic pain, prayer has been shown to offer some relief.
 In a study of patients suffering from chronic pain, those who engaged in daily prayer reported a higher pain tolerance than those who did not.
 Though it is not yet entirely understood how prayer can change perceptions of pain, it is thought that its ability to foster a sense of spiritual support and therefore improve mood may have something to do with how much pain the brain senses.
-Prayer also offers a distraction from pain, which is likely a component of how it provides relief, as it requires shifting focus away from what is hurting and toward something comforting.
+Prayer also offers a distraction from pain, which is likely a component of how it provides relief; it requires shifting focus away from what is hurting and toward something comforting.